 - a.
 No temporary sign shall be erected, re-erected, or maintained for more than a cumulative 30 days per year, unless otherwise permitted in this chapter.
 For the purpose of this regulation, any sign of similar size and associated with the same temporary use or event erected subsequent to the original temporary sign shall be considered as the original sign for the time limitation contained herein - b.
-Maximum number of temporary signs shall not exceed one sign per property frontage.
+Maximum number of temporary signs installed without a permit shall not exceed one sign per property frontage except as permitted by Table 4.08-3.